 In addition to color appropriateness, the ways that we use colors together also has an effect on consumer psychology.
 A principle known as the Isolation Effect states that colors that stand out the most are more likely to be noticed and remembered.

 Notice the picture below.
 Which apple would you recall most after you look away?
 Did you say the red one?
 Marketers can use this concept to draw the eye to their product in a display of competitors.
-Using a contrasting base and accent colors is an effective marketing tool.
+A contrasting base and accent colors is an effective marketing tool.

 The Isolation Effect is particularly important when considering user flow in website design.
 Its effects must not be confused with a user reacting to the qualities of one color standing alone.
 If a green CTA button gets more clicks than a blue one, it doesn’t mean that consumers are responding to the green alone.